m-voit/concepts-of-programming-languages/study-project/paper.md

 }
 ```

-In Go on the other hand there is no support for pattern matching and there are no plans to introduce it to the language.
+In Go, by contrast, there is no support for pattern matching and there are no plans to introduce it to the language.
 But it even in absent of pattern matching in Go, something similar can be achieved by using interfaces and switch statements [eli01].

 ## Summary